yeunga/science-containers/docs/general/NewUser/Overview.md

 -   A [Desktop session](/science-containers/general/NewUser/LaunchDesktop)
-    provides a linux desktop-like environment in which to interact with software containers; many commonly-used astronomy software packages are available in the \'astrosoftware\' menu.
+    provides a linux desktop-like environment in which to interact with software containers; many commonly-used astronomy software packages are available in the *astrosoftware* menu.
 -   A [Notebook session](/science-containers/general/NewUser/LaunchNotebook)
     provides a Jupyter Notebook style of environment in which to interact with your data and run software.